jimz011/homekit-infused/docs/requests.md

 Tell me why you think I should add it and what benefits it would have for other users.
 I will not create personal requests that would only suit a single user as that would be madness!

-### Current Feature Requests
-  - Afvalbeheer Card (this was actually in 0.13.3 but removed for the 1.0a version as the widgets page has been removed, it will return soon)
-  - P2000 (requested some months ago, though not sure if it will make the cut)
-  - Flight Information (currently there are no known components/addons that can do this, I will add this if this ever comes)
-  - News (seems a bit too heavy for Home Assistant to have this running all the time, but I will look into it)
-  - The power usage label in the buttons which was present pre HKI 1.0 will make its return if I find a way to get it to work with auto-entities.
-This will come soon!

 ### To Do
   - Tweak some themes here and there
   - Add themes